Herbicide residue and drift injury

 Table 1.
 Recropping restrictions for residual herbicides

-This table provides the number of cropping seasons before each crop can be grown (“1” means that the crop can be grown the year following application).
+Table 1 provides the number of cropping seasons before each crop can be grown (“1” means that the crop can be grown the year following application).
+Products with preseeding restrictions in months or days are labeled as such.
 For plant-back restrictions less than one season; the delay is indicated with a “d” for number of days or with “mths” for the number of months.
 A blank space means that there are no recommendations given on the product label and a field bioassay is recommended by many product manufacturers to determine if these crops are safe to plant.
 A field bioassay is a strip of a test crop that covers an area of the field that is representative of the field variation and should include an untreated area.

 *The minimum re-cropping intervals are listed.
 These intervals may be longer than those listed depending on the use rates, region, province, soil types, environment, time of application and crop variety.
 Refer to product page of your provincial crop protection guide (ex.
 Alberta Crop protection Guide (The Blue Book), Saskatchewan Guide to Crop Protection, Manitoba Guide to Field Crop Protection, Ontario Crop Protection Hub) for more information.